Connected Music Solutions

-After identifying a song on FM, digital or satellite radio, Gracenote delivers the relevant artist, album and track name to the dashboard, allowing drivers to recognize the music they are grooving to.
+After identifying a song on AM, FM, or DAB, Gracenote delivers the relevant artist, album and track name to the dashboard, allowing drivers to recognize the music they are grooving to.

 Gracenote has built a database of album covers and artist images plus call letters and logos for terrestrial and digital radio stations.
 Combined with Gracenote data, these visuals create a common user interface for all music.

 Gracenote creates one music interface to rule them all.